Patient Centered Medical Home (PCMH) - Level 3

 Patient Center Medical Home – What You Need to Know:

-West Haven Medical Group, is very proud to announce that we have achieved recognition as a Patient Centered Medical Home Level 3 from the National Committee for Quality Assurance.
+West Haven Medical Group, is very proud to announce that we have achieved recognition as a Patient Centered Medical Home (West Haven, Amity and Orange offices) from the National Committee for Quality Assurance.
 Our goal is to provide our patients with excellent medical care to our patients.
-West Haven Medical Group, consists of primary care physicians and well-trained clinical and non-clinical staff who strive to ensure that our patients receive the services they require.
+West Haven Medical Group, consists of primary care physicians/APRN's and well-trained clinical and non-clinical staff who strive to ensure that our patients receive the services they require.
 Our goal is to enable our patients to lead healthier lives.